Support services

 The following combinations of contracted services can be transferred into IF budgets.
 Home and Community Support services (HCSS) Respite (either facility based and/or home support, Respite care and Carer Support

 If you want to use IF to manage your support allocations, you must do this through an IF Host organisation.
-These are organisations contracted by the Ministry of Health to support people using IF.
+These are organisations contracted by the Whaikaha, The Ministry of Disabled People to support people using IF.
 IF Hosts will help you understand IF, help you learn how to organise, setup and manage your supports, administer payments for the support services, help you manage your responsibilities – this includes reporting back to them on the support hours used, so that they can be paid for.
 IF Hosts are also required to ensure that the service is working well and report back to the Ministry.

 All IF Hosts provide this level of service for a fee set by the Ministry.
 If you want IF Hosts to take on the responsibility for recruiting, training and paying your support workers and possibly managing the legal aspects of your service, your IF Host may do so for an extra fee determined by them and paid by you.